-Treason Act charge after Windsor Castle incident
+Treason Act charge after Windsor Castle crossbow incident

 The charges were brought after an investigation by the Metropolitan Police's Counter Terrorism Command.

+Mr Chail was arrested at about 08:30 GMT on Christmas Day.
+The Met said he was stopped "within moments" of entering the grounds and he did not enter any buildings.

-Mr Chail has been charged with offences under section 2 of the 1842 Treason Act, namely "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm her Majesty", said Scotland Yard.
+He has been charged with an offence under section 2 of the 1842 Treason Act, namely "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm her Majesty", said Scotland Yard.

-Nick Price, head of the CPS Special Crime and Counter Terrorism Division, said: "The Crown Prosecution Service reminds all concerned that criminal proceedings against Mr Chail are active and that he has the right to a fair trial."
+The Queen had been staying at Windsor Castle for Christmas, rather than spending it as usual on her Sandringham estate in Norfolk.

+Her Majesty was due to be joined for lunch by the Prince of Wales and the Duchess of Cornwall, as well as the Earl and Countess of Wessex.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.